User defined SQL formatting profiles in ApexSQL Refactor

-ApexSQL Refactor allows you to preserve all your SQL formatting settings you’ve defined, and reuse them later to format a SQL script or a query.
-This is particularly helpful if you have to use the same convention as other users, or avoid situations in which a developer prefers SQL to be formatted in a particular way, only to have the formatting repeatedly changed by the DBA when it is submitted for review
+ApexSQL Refactor allows users to preserve all user defined SQL formatting settings and reuse them later to format a SQL script or a query.
+This is particularly helpful if the same convention is used for all users, or avoid situations in which a developer prefers SQL to be formatted in a particular way, only to have the formatting repeatedly changed by the DBA when it is submitted for review.

-- Save your preferred formatting options to a reusable profile
+- Save preferred formatting options to a reusable profile

 - Group and categorize formatting styles